wapcaplet/pysci/docs/source/motivation.rst

 Docstrings
 -------------------

-Still another feature lacking in the typical binary distribution of QsciScintilla is the integrated docstrings that Pythonistas often depend on when programming.
+Another feature lacking in the typical binary distribution of QsciScintilla is the integrated docstrings that Pythonistas often depend on when programming.
 It's a hassle to look up online documentation when it could be built into the source code.
 Consider::